gecko0307/gscript3/README.md

 }
 ```

-Alternatively, `sync` can be used instead of `await` to pause execution and synchronize state:
+Alternatively, `sync` can be used instead of `await` to pause execution and synchronize state.
+In such case, `thread.resume()` should be called afterwards:

 ```
 const thread = spawn(null, 5) func(self, init)